AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

                 LnkSta2: Current De-emphasis Level: -6dB, EqualizationComplete+, EqualizationPhase1+
                          EqualizationPhase2+, EqualizationPhase3+, LinkEqualizationRequest-
 ```
-Notice the Capabilities register [60].
+Notice the Capabilities Register [60].
 It shows that MSI-X functionality is disabled.

 Next, compile the F1 interrupt driver and test program.
 ```